 The review continues, "Day, who grew up in a town like Lima and descends from circus folk herself, uses family stories, historical research and archival photographs to weave these enchantments.
 Though her stories often contain tragedy and violence -- death in childbirth or from floodwater, cancer, circus mishap -- they're also full of beauty."

-Library Journal says Day's work is "strongly recommended," noting, "Meticulously researched and graced with a dozen lovely black-and-white historical circus photographs, Day's portrayal of life under and outside the big top is accomplished."
+Library Journal deems Day's work "strongly recommended," noting, "Meticulously researched and graced with a dozen lovely black-and-white historical circus photographs, Day's portrayal of life under and outside the big top is accomplished."

 Cathy Day earned her B.A. in English/Creative Writing at DePauw in 1991 and her M.F.A. in Creative Writing at The University of Alabama in 1995.
 “My book, The Circus in Winter, was born my senior year in Tom Chiarella's senior seminar.
 I had to write an undergraduate thesis (a 'masterwork' they called it then), and I had no idea what to write about.
 Tom said, 'You're from that weird circus town, right?
 Why don't you write about that?'"